DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Tuesday

+- DSU photo shoot next Tuesday, loots of rules.
+  - What shoudl we record?
+Stuff that looks cool.
+- Think of fun things to do sound design with that look cool
 - Record Foley for a Quiet Place
   - Focus on outdoor SFX or Ambiences
 - **Demo the Zoom recorders**